CyberFlameGO/svnpython/Doc/library/dis.rst

    opcode finds the keyword parameters first.
 For each keyword argument, the value is on top of the key.
 Below the keyword parameters, the positional parameters are on the stack, with the right-most parameter on top.
 Below the parameters, the function object to call is on the stack.
-Pops all function arguments, and the function itself off the stack, and pushes the return value.

 .. opcode:: MAKE_FUNCTION (argc)